 Animal Attractions / Wildlife Viewing Areas

-Animal lovers can tour Shark Reef Aquarium at Mandalay Bay, for marine life that includes sharks, giant rays, endangered green sea turtles, and piranha.
+Animal lovers can tour Shark Reef Aquarium at Mandalay Bay, for marine life including sharks, giant rays, endangered green sea turtles, and piranha.
 Visit the Flamingo Wildlife Habitat at the Flamingo Hotel for a stroll through four acres of waterfalls and gardens with exotic birds, turtles, and fish.
 For a truly unique experience, take a shuttle to Cannacamels for a safari that blends cannabis and camels.
 Find paradise at Siegfried & Roy’s Secret Garden and Dolphin Habitat which features bottlenose dolphins, leopards, and white tigers and lions.
 For more big cats, travel 20 minutes to Henderson for the non-profit Lion Habitat Ranch sanctuary.

 To see regional wildlife, consider Springs Preserve, a 180-acre nature park with reptiles, amphibians, and some mammals.
-Clark County Wetlands Park is home to beautiful landscapes along with 70 species of mammals, reptiles, and amphibians, and over 310 species of birds.
+Clark County Wetlands Park is home to beautiful landscapes along with 70 species of mammals, reptiles, amphibians, and over 310 species of birds.
 Bighorn Sheep can be seen in the cliffs around Red Rock Canyon, in crags along Highway 93 near Hoover Dam, and at Hemenway Park in Boulder City.
 Wild horses and burros can be seen in the desert and around Red Rock Canyon.
 And, of course, a road trip to the Grand Canyon can provide glimpses of mule deer, elk, mountain lions, coyotes, wolves and foxes, and a large variety of reptiles and birds, including eagles.
 Click HERE for the Grand Canyon’s best viewing areas.

 Fremont Street is located in downtown Las Vegas.
 It is known for its high energy and is considered to be the most famous street in the area.